-Manager Fund Asset class/sector Fund objective BNY Mellon Real Return Fund Diversified Growth The Fund targets an investment return of 4% p.a. above 1-month LIBOR (gross of fees), measured over a 5-year period.
-LGIM Dynamic Diversified Fund Diversified Growth The Fund targets an investment return of 4.5% p.a. above the Bank of England Base Rate (gross of fees).
-Partners Group Generations Fund Alternatives The Fund aims to achieve stable returns, moderate risk and low correlation to equity and bond markets.
+Manager Fund Asset class/sector Fund objective Custodian LGIM World Equity Index (GBP Hedged) 1 Equity The Fund seeks to track the performance of the FTSE World Index (GBP Hedged).
+Citibank, N.A.
+(London Branch) Partners Group Generations Fund 1 Alternatives The Fund aims to achieve stable returns, moderate risk and low correlation to equity and bond markets.
 For benchmarking purposes, the performance of the Fund is compared to both the MSCI World (100% Hedged to GBP) Net Total Return Index and an absolute range of 7% - 11% p.a. over a full market cycle.
-LGIM World Equity Index (GBP Hedged) Equity The Fund seeks to track the performance of the FTSE World Index (GBP Hedged).
-LGIM Buy and Maintain Credit Credit The Fund aims to provide investors with a combination of growth and income.
-M&G Total Return Credit Credit The Fund seeks to provide a return of SONIA + 3 - 5% per annum over a full market cycle (gross of fees).
-Insight Partially Funded Gilts range LDI The Fund range seeks to match the profile of nominal gilts over the relevant maturities for each fund within the range.
+BNY Mellon M&G Total Return Credit 2 Credit The Fund seeks to provide a return of SONIA + 3 - 5% per annum over a full market cycle (gross of fees).
+State Street Bank and Trust Company Insight Maturing Buy and Maintain fund range 3 Credit The Funds aim to (across desired maturities) provide investors with credit risk exposure through investing principally in a globally diversified portfolio of non-government bonds and avoiding investment which, in the opinion of the Investment Manager, are likely to default or experience a significant deterioration in credit quality.
+Northern Trust Fiduciary Service (Ireland) Limited Insight Partially Funded Gilts range 4 LDI The Fund range seeks to match the profile of nominal gilts over the relevant maturities for each fund within the range.
+Northern Trust Fiduciary Service (Ireland) Limited

-Insight Partially Funded Index-Linked Gilts range LDI The Fund range seeks to match the profile of index-linked gilts over the relevant maturities for each fund within the range.
-Insight GBP Liquidity Fund LDI Collateral The Fund is benchmarked against 7-Day GBP LIBID.
+Insight Partially Funded Index-Linked Gilts range4 LDI The Fund range seeks to match the profile of index-linked gilts over the relevant maturities for each fund within the range.
+Northern Trust Fiduciary Service (Ireland) Limited Insight GBP Liquidity Fund 4 LDI Collateral The Fund is benchmarked against 7-Day GBP LIBID.
+Northern Trust Fiduciary Service (Ireland) Limited